 Have you ever wondered what goes into engineering a radon mitigation system?
 What makes a house easy or challenging to mitigate?
 We had the opportunity to discuss some of our most frequently asked questions with Chad Robinson.
 Chad is the lead mitigation trainer for Kansas State University and owns a radon mitigation company, Building Performance, in Salina, Kansas.
-You can watch the interview here or read the transcript below.
 The written transcript has been edited for length and clarity.

 Jesse: Why don’t you tell us a little bit about your background, Chad?